timmo001/ha-card-energy-breakdown/README.md

 # ⚡ Energy Breakdown Card

+> [!NOTE]
+> This card is very experimental.
+It is not intended for general use.

 A custom Home Assistant card for visualizing current energy usage with a breakdown by area and entity.

 ## Screenshots